Fowler leads the Rocket Mortgage Classic at 20 under in a bid to end drought

 “I certainly don’t want to be left behind,” he said.
 “It’s a pretty fun leaderboard right now with Taylor and I at the top on Canada Day.”

-If Hadwin or Pendrith win the Rocket Mortgage Classic, it will mark the first time that five-plus players from outside the U.S. won on the PGA Tour in one season since six Australians earned titles during the 2013-14 season.
+If Hadwin or Pendrith win, it will mark the first time that five-plus players from a country outside the U.S. won on the PGA Tour in a season since six Australians won during the 2013-14 season.

 Monday qualifier Peter Kuest (65) and Aaron Rai (68) were 17 under.
 Taylor Moore (69) was another stroke back with four other players, including Collin Morikawa, who shot a 67 for the second straight day.